SlicerProstate/SliceTracker-guide/docs/user_guide/l1bay2.md

 ```
 Reply from 172.23.204.62 bytes=32 time<1ms TTL=64
 ```
-If there is any issue, the terminal shows network unreachable error.
+If there is an issue, the terminal shows network unreachable error.